luisvargasmieles/luisvargasmieles.github.io/_pages/about.md

   - /about.html
 ---

 I was born in Guayaquil, Ecuador.
-In 2011 and 2016, I obtained a bachelor's degree in Engineering and a master's degree at the Litoral Polytechnic School (ESPOL), respectively.
+In 2011 and 2016, I obtained a bachelor's degree in Engineering and a master's degree, respectively, at the Polytechnic School of the Littoral (ESPOL).
 From 2013 to 2017 I worked as a University teacher in ESPOL, I taught Single and Multivariable Calculus, Linear Algebra and Differential Equations.
 In 2018, I was awarded a Master's Degree in Computational Applied Mathematics with distinction at the University of Edinburgh.